Battles of Narvik: Land battle

-From Denmark, a battalion-sized detachment of the Luftwaffe's Regiment General Göring, commanded by Hauptmann Kluge was sent by sea to Oslo, in April, being engaged alongside the Army first in the advance to Trondheim, then north up into the Arctic Circle to take the port of Bodo and relieve the pressure on the beleaguered élite Gebirgsjäger further north at Narvik.
+From Denmark, a battalion-sized detachment of the Luftwaffe's Regiment General Göring, commanded by Hauptmann Kluge was sent by sea to Oslo, in April, being engaged alongside the Army first in the advance to Trondheim, then north up into the Arctic Circle to take the port of Bodø and relieve the pressure on the beleaguered élite Gebirgsjäger further north at Narvik.

 Due to mounting Norwegian pressure and difficulties with bringing up supplies to the forward lying troops, the Germans abandoned Gratangsbotn and withdrew from the hill Lapphaugen and the valley Gratangsdalen, following the Battle of Gratangen.
 In the beginning of May, the Norwegians started an advance southwards towards Narvik.
 Once it became clear that the Allies would mount the main invasion of Narvik itself in mid-May, the Norwegian direction altered towards Bjørnfjell.
 The British arrived first and set up headquarters in Harstad on 14 April.
-In the following days, three battalions were deployed mainly at Sjøvegan, Skånland (where a naval base was established) and at Bogen.
-Later, they were deployed south of Ofotfjord, at Ballangen and Håkvik.
+In the following days, three battalions were deployed mainly at Sjøvegan in Skånland Municipality (where a naval base was established) and at Bogen.
+Later, they were deployed south of the Ofotfjord, at Ballangen and Håkvik.

 The initial British detachment was reinforced on 28 April by a French expeditionary force (Corps expéditionnaire français en Scandinavie, CEFS), led by General Antoine Béthouart and composed of mountain troops.
 Three battalions of Alpine troops and two battalions of 13th Demi-Brigade of the Foreign Legion were deployed both north and south of the Ofotfjord, but later, the north would be the main French area of operation.
 Four Polish battalions arrived on 9 May.
 They were first deployed north of the Ofotfjord, but later redeployed to the area south of the fjord.
 In early June they were formed into the Polish Podhale Independent Highland Brigade under General Zygmunt Bohusz-Szyszko and part of CEFS.

 In addition, the Allies had difficulty in deciding how best to retake Narvik and the iron ore railway.
 There was no unified command for the troops facing the Germans at Narvik: the Norwegians and the Allies retained separate commanders and cooperation between them was not always smooth.
-Even within the British forces, the Army and Navy commanders—Major-General Pierse J. Mackesy and Admiral of the Fleet Lord Cork—had difficulty cooperating: Cork advocated a swift and direct attack from the sea while Mackesy advocated a cautious approach from both sides of the Ofotfjord.
+Even within the British forces, the Army and Navy commanders—Major-General Pierse J. Mackesy and Admiral of the Fleet William Boyle, Lord Cork—had difficulty cooperating: Cork advocated a swift and direct attack from the sea while Mackesy advocated a cautious approach from both sides of the Ofotfjord.
 Consequent to this, on 21 April, Lord Cork was given supreme command of all Allied forces.